Axiologic/swarm-engine/README.markdown

 For security and code quality reasons all the integration here and releases will be performed manually by a very small core of developers (Sinica and Cosmin)!

+The stable releases will be merged periodically  https://github.com/Axiologic/swarm-engine or will be branched. https://github.com/PrivateSky/privatesky  is unnstable and is developed in master branch.
+Use it just as a preview for the newer releases.

+The documentation is not ready for large public (only for parteners)  but if you want access,please send an email to abss@axiologic.ro

+Current Release: 0.1.0 (Unstable)